Best Fujifilm Lens for Landscape Photography

 Being one of the first Fuji zoom lenses to be released, over time it has earned a reputation as an exceptional lens for any landscape photographer.

 While it does not feature weather resistance or any kind of dust sealing other than standard, it does feature optical image stabilization.
-A feature that makes this a great lens for handheld landscape photography.
+A feature that makes this a great lens for handheld night landscape photography.

 With the Fujifilm 10-24mm f/4, image quality is sharp across the frame with no signs of vignetting even wide at 10mm.